AutoGPTQ/AutoGPTQ/README.md

 ```
 You can set `BUILD_CUDA_EXT=0` to disable pytorch extension building, but this is **strongly discouraged** as AutoGPTQ then falls back on a slow python implementation.

+As a last resort, if the above command fails, you can try `python setup.py install`.

 #### On ROCm systems

 To install from source for AMD GPUs supporting ROCm, please specify the `ROCM_VERSION` environment variable.
 Example: